 But our topic is Golden Retrievers.
-This breed of dog is known for being intelligent, loving, sweet, and very loyal and for their long, beautiful red or golden coats.
-But they are still blood relatives to wolves.
+This dog breed is known for being intelligent, loving, sweet, and very loyal and for its long, beautiful red or golden coats.
+But they are still blood relatives to wolves so golden retrievers can bite.
 That means a golden retriever can be aggressive, especially if the animal has been abused or improperly cared for.

-In this brief guide, we will discuss how to tell if a retriever may be aggressive, why they may become aggressive, what to do about it, and how to prevent it.
+This brief guide will discuss how to tell if a retriever may be aggressive, why they may become aggressive, what to do about it, and how to prevent it.
 But before we get into it, let it be made clear now that if you suspect that you have a potentially dangerous animal of any kind – you must keep it away from children, other pets, and people who cannot protect themselves.

 Table of Contents

 How to Recognize the Signs of Aggression In Golden Retrievers

 Spotting aggression is easy with almost any dog.
 Like any dog, a golden retriever will show its teeth, lay its ears back, stand in a slanted-body position, and hold its tail still or downward.
 Typical reasons for this type of behavior are a perceived threat, a desire for food, space, or positioning dominance.
 It can also be used as a deterrent if a person, animal, or thing the dog is fond of is threatened.